-3. In line with good practice, the Chief Financial Officer periodically reviews the Financial Regulations, setting out the financial procedures to be followed by all departments, and updates these to take account of changes to Council structures, processes and risks.
+3. In line with good practice, the Head of Accountancy periodically reviews the Financial Regulations, setting out the financial procedures to be followed by all departments, and updates these to take account of changes to Council structures, processes and risks, and any external regulatory factors.